Telling Speculative Stories to Help Humans Imagine the Harms of Healthcare AI: Experiments

 \textbf{Human Evaluation.} To complement the LLM-as-a-Judge evaluations and reduce potential bias, we conducted human preference evaluations.
 Two graduate student annotators independently evaluated 100 story pairs for each model and method.
 As shown in Figure~\ref{fig:future}, our \textbf{Storytelling} method is consistently preferred over all baselines, achieving 88\% preference for Llama3 and 76\% for Gemma, patterns that align with GPT-4o based evaluations.
 Notably, human judges show a slightly stronger preference for Llama3, suggesting it produces stories that are easier to follow and more engaging, while Gemma tends to generate more expressive and stylistically rich narratives.
 We further measure inter-annotator consistency using Cohen’s kappa~\cite{cohen1960coefficient}.
 As shown in Table~\ref{tab:kappa}, agreement scores range from 0.619 to 0.729 across models and methods, indicating substantial reliability.
-Even with small differences, LLM-as-a-Judge and human evaluations show that Storytelling performs well in both settings.
+Overall, both human and LLM evaluations consistently agree that Storytelling outperforms all baselines, and differences between Gemma and Llama3 reflect LLM preference for detail versus human preference for clarity.

 \textbf{Ablation Study.} To evaluate each component’s contribution, we performed two ablations by removing the role-playing or environment trajectory mechanisms.
 As shown in Table~\ref{tab:story_win_by_type_updated}, removing environment trajectory, where the model performs only role-playing without predicting how events evolve, produced the largest drop across all models.
 For Gemma, coherence dropped by 17.7 and relevance by 12.2, showing that modeling event progression is vital for narrative logic.
 Removing role-playing, which limits the model to sequential event prediction without character perspectives, reduced creativity (–10.0) and engagement (–8.8).
 Overall, environment trajectory maintains coherent story flow, while role-playing adds diversity and emotional depth, making both essential for effective story generation.
 See the repository for the full ablation prompt template.